 - Avoids psychological stress as we will take back original investment quickly and trade in market money.

-- Deep and strong understand of market movement.
+- Deep and strong understanding of market movement.

 - Needs lots of practice.